valerio-bozzolan/wp-no-links-please-anti-spam/README.md

 		return "<b>Error</b>: Sir, please try again removing all the links from your comment.
 Yes, your comment was just dropped.
 Apologies, but SPAM is a bad beast.";
 	} );

-To customize the netiquette message instead:
+To customize the netiquette message put this instead:

 	add_filter( 'no_links_please_anti_spam_netiquette', function () {
 		return "Sir, before submitting just remember to avoid links.
 Cheers!";